mrhanlon/less-than-slash/README.md

 # </ Less Than-Slash

+## Project Status

 ** :warning: This package is deprecated. :warning: **

+Version 0.20.0 disables this package due to reported performance issues.
+If you would like to continue using Less Than-Slash then please downgrade to 0.19.0.
+At this time I am unable to continue maintaining this package.
+If anyone one the community has interest in taking ownership of Less Than-Slash please open an issue and arrangements can be made.

+---

 [![Build Status](https://travis-ci.org/mrhanlon/less-than-slash.png)](https://travis-ci.org/mrhanlon/less-than-slash)

 Atom.io package for closing open tags when less-than, slash (`</`) is typed, like in Sublime Text 3.

 ![Less Than Slash](https://mrhanlon.github.io/images/less-than-slash.gif)